 Her special niche has been capturing heart-warming moments in the toughest situations, and she’s shot everything from documentaries on Neo-nazi skinheads to open heart surgeries to refugees in Central America.
 Vickie was approached by The National Geographic Image Collection to have exclusive representation of her images, and in 2012, Vickie signed a contract with them.
 If you would like to buy photographs for commercial use, please email for contact information.
 If you would like a print for your personal collection, you may contact Vickie directly.

-Vickie Lewis, professional photographer based in Silver Spring, MD serving the greater Washington, DC metro area has photographed assignments for many publications including People, Parade, National Geographic World, Stern, Fortune and the New York Times.
+Vickie Lewis, professional photographer based in Portland, Oregon metro area has photographed assignments for many publications including People, Parade, National Geographic World, Stern, Fortune and the New York Times.

 Award-winning professional photographer

 In addition to her numerous first place awards from the National Press Photographers Association, Pictures of the Year Awards and Society of Newspaper Design, she has been nominated for a Pulitzer Prize and received the Roy Howard Award for Public Service in Journalism.

 Vickie worked with the Women in Military Service of America and the Association of the United States Army to produce a book called, “Side-by-Side: A Photographic History of American Women in War.”
 Vickie and her book were featured on MSNBC, Lifetime television and she moderated a panel discussion about women in the military featured on CSPAN book TV.
 “Side-by-Side” was also featured in many print publications, including People and Life Magazine. (more about